ybfreelancerdev/Pay2Me/README.md

 # Transaction Limits

-Pay2Me supports transaction limits at multiple levels.
+Pay2Me supports transaction limits at both user and global levels.

-### User-Level Limit
+## User Transaction Limit

 Admin can configure the maximum transaction amount allowed for an individual user.

-### Global Limit
+## Global Transaction Limit

-Admin can configure a global transaction limit that applies across the platform.
+Admin can configure a global transaction limit applicable across the platform.

-The system can use these limits when validating new transaction requests.
+These limits can be validated before processing a new transaction request.

 ---

-# Notifications & Promotions
+# Notifications

 Admin can configure broadcast notifications that are displayed to users and parties after login.

-Examples include:
+Notifications can be used for:

 * System announcements
-* Important notifications
+* Important information
 * Maintenance notifications
 * Promotional messages
 * Premium advertisements

-The configured notification can be displayed on the user's dashboard after login.

 ---

 # Reports

-The Admin reporting module provides visibility into platform activity.
+The reporting module provides Admin with visibility into system activity.

 Reports include:

-* General transaction reports
+* General reports
 * Hawala reports
 * User reports
 * Pending transactions